Developer Center / Getting Started / Hands-on / ...

 Fork the starter repo

 This tutorial assumes you have an existing GitHub account and Git installed on your computer.
-If you don't have either of these two installed you can find step-by-step instructions here.
+If you don't have either of these two installed, you can follow these step-by-step instructions.

 - In that same tab, open the aws-elastic-beanstalk-express-js-sample repo.

-- Click the white "Fork" button on the top right corner of the screen.
-Next, you'll see a small window asking you where you would like to fork the repo.
+- Choose the white Fork button on the top right corner of the screen.
+Next, you will see a small window asking you where you would like to fork the repo.

-- Click on your account.
-After a few seconds, your browser will display a copy of the repo on your account.
+- Verify it is showing your account and choose Create a fork.
+After a few seconds, your browser will display a copy of the repo in your account under Repositories.

 -